uk-gov-mirror/ONSdigital.blaise-nuget-api/README.md

 This project uses a standardized set of formatting and naming rules to ensure consistency and maintainability in the codebase.
 These rules are enforced via the `.editorconfig` file and apply primarily to C# (`*.cs`) and VB (`*.vb`) files.

+The Nuget package StyleCop.Analyzers is responsible for auto code-fixing when the 'dotnet format' command is run in terminal.

 ### Formatting Rules (`*.cs`)

 #### Indentation & Spacing